 New York City Guitar Orchestra

 The New York City Guitar Orchestra was established in 2010 by the New York City Classical Guitar Society.
-Directed by Jason Sagebiel from then until 2022, and now directed by Phil Goldenberg, the orchestra is committed to providing a valuable ensemble experience for guitarists of diverse backgrounds, while maintaining musical excellence and a commitment to fostering the creation of new music.
-Through its new music project, made possible by the generous support of The Augustine Foundation, the Orchestra has comissioned the following new works:
+Directed by Nicoletta Todesco, the orchestra is committed to providing a valuable ensemble experience for guitarists of diverse backgrounds, while maintaining musical excellence and a commitment to fostering the creation of new music.
+Through its new music project, the Orchestra has commissioned the following new works (made possible, except where noted, through the generous support of The Augustine Foundation):

 • Landloper by Gyan Riley